amesgames/imgui/README.md

 The user can then use the **Tools | Style Editor** of the Dear ImGui Demo window to change the default font and the style Colors.

 The **Export to Source** button can then be pressed to save the configuration to the source files.

+See: [Dear ImGui README](docs/README.md) for more information on Dear ImGui, itself.